Arronk/My-Coding-Journey/LogR2.md

 Not much to report.
 Spent about 1.5 hours just watching the week 4 shorts in CS50.
 I would really like to get to a point where I can comfortably implement data structures and understand which structure would be most suitable for a given situation.

+## Day 7: 25.07.2018

+### Progress: Big big day.....of playing Fary Cry 5!

+Stuck in holiday mode and want to complete Far Cry 5.
+Got in a late hour trying to do resize.c though for pset4.
+Fly out to Bali for a week tomorrow so won't be doing much coding probably.
+But I will take my laptop and at least aim to get an hour of reading in each day on something code related.
+Probably a JS book to help further my knowledge of the new ES6 stuff and functional programming.